urbanairship/sarlacc-pit/README.md

         setFallbackValue(D fallbackValue, long fallbackVersion)

-By default, failure to perform the initial fetch() operation will cause service startup to fail.
+By default, failure to perform the initial `fetch()` operation will cause service startup to fail.
 This means that in the event of a config source outage new instances will not be able to start, though existing instances will continue using the last known good value.
 If a fallback value is provided, it will be used until a fetch is successful.
 The `Fallbacks` class provides static methods for building common fallback structures.

+#### Max Failures

+        setMaxFailures(long maxFailures) {

+By default, the mirrored collection remains usable no matter how stale its become.
+If an upper bound is needed, the service can be configured to start rejecting reads with an `IllegalStateException` if `maxFailures` fetch attempts in a row fail.

 Monitoring
 ----------